ome/omero-documentation/developers/Omero/Java.rst

 Using the ` Ice Java language
 mapping <http://zeroc.com/doc/Ice-3.3.0/manual/Hello.4.4.html>`_ from
 ` http://zeroc.com <http://zeroc.com>`_, OMERO provides access to your
-data within an OmeroBlitz server from Java code.
+data within an :ref:`server/blitz` server from Java code.

 Using the ``omero_client.jar``
 ------------------------------

-The ``omero_client.jar`` is a combination of all necessary Java OMERO class as well as the Ice classes needed to write a complete Java client for OmeroBlitz.
+The ``omero_client.jar`` is a combination of all necessary Java OMERO class as well as the Ice classes needed to write a complete Java client for :ref:`server/blitz`.

 The library is placed under OMERO\_HOME/dist/lib/client by the build, or is alternatively available from Hudson at: